-An NG-RAN AI/ML-based distributed Load Balancing may use one or more ML entities to derive load balancing recommendations.
+An NG-RAN AI/ML-based distributed Load Balancing may use one or more ML models or AI/ML Inference Functions to derive load balancing recommendations.

-This NG-RAN AI/ML-based distributed Load Balancing may need to monitor the network performance and determines if activation or deactivation an AI/ML-based Distributed Load balancing function is needed.
+This NG-RAN AI/ML-based distributed Load Balancing may need to monitor the network performance and determines if activation or deactivation an AI/ML Inference Function related to an AI/ML-based Distributed Load balancing function is needed.